 Major Bangkok’s must-see can be done in one day!

-Bangkok Highlights By Public Transportation Or A private mini van
+By Public Transportation Or A Private Mini Van

 We would like to take you back to the history of Bangkok by visiting the major historical attraction sites.
 We will do this as the locals do by hopping in and out of different types of public transportation.
 You will enjoy the beauty of the palace and temples architecture and also the scenery of buildings along the canals.
 We will meet you in your hotel lobby at 8:00 am and drop off at the hotel after the tour around 4:00 pm.

-- A private long tail boat Ride on Bangkok Canals
+15:00 Take a private long tail boat ride on Bangkok canals

 - A friendly licensed tour guide